mirix/approaches-to-diarisation/emotions/README.md

 Each emotion paradigm has a different scope of applicability and I therefore deemed useful being able to translate from one into another.

+Furthermore language models trained on VAD values seem to offer superior accuracy as compared to models trained on categorical frameworks.

 This work is loosely inspired by:

 [https://doi.org/10.3390/electronics10212643](https://doi.org/10.3390/electronics10212643)